 The worm tank is made from a 1m3 Intermediate Bulk Container (IBC) tote or pallet tank.
 These tanks make ideal containers with their central access hole at the top and a drain outlet at the base.
 IBC tanks can be easily sourced second hand in most countries, but since they’re used for bulk transport of all manner of liquids, be sure to acquire one that’s food grade and has only been used to transport non-toxic liquids.
 Sometimes you’ll find a cup and fork food grade symbol embossed in the plastic of the tank.

-The only modification to the tank required is to cut an access hatch in the top of the tank for inspection and to allow periodic additions of the organic material the system needs to function.
+You will need to cut an access hatch in the top of the tank for inspection and to allow periodic additions of the organic material the system needs to function.